-If you are hosting Thanksgiving this year, burning the turkey is not the only thing you should worry about.
+If you are hosting the holiday dinner this year, burning the turkey or ham is not the only thing you should worry about.
 Kitchens are the most dangerous rooms in our houses and burns top the list of holiday injuries.

 According to Safe Kids, USA over 100,000 children are treated every year for burn injuries.
 Scalding burns are the most common type of burn injury seen in kids, especially young children.